 This isn’t your traditional pedal as it is rectangle-shaped, but for live use, I prefer these.

 These aren’t going to break as fast as M-Audio products.

 You can change the polarity on this and it works with products other than just Yamaha keyboards.

 I really like this product by Roland.
 This is another example of just a quality product that isn’t going to break on you or wear out extremely fast.

-This is a traditional style product that has nice rubber stoppers on the bottom so it doesn’t slip on you while playing.
+This is a traditional style pedal that has nice rubber stoppers on the bottom so it doesn’t slip on you while playing.

 Roland is a company that just makes high-quality products and for this reason, I typically talk highly about them.